minio/docs/source/operations/checklists/hardware.rst

       LABEL=MINIODRIVE3      /mnt/drive-3     xfs     defaults,noatime  0       2
       LABEL=MINIODRIVE4      /mnt/drive-4     xfs     defaults,noatime  0       2

-   You can then use ``mount -a`` or similar automounting configurations to ensure all MinIO drives mount at node startup.
+   You can use ``mount -a`` to mount those drives at those paths during initial setup.
+   The Operating System should otherwise mount these drives as part of the node startup process.

    MinIO **strongly recommends** using label-based mounting rules over UUID-based rules.
    Label-based rules allow swapping an unhealthy or non-working drive with a replacement that has matching format and label.